I started learning the PHP programming language in 2003.

 Variables are case-sensitive and are prefixed with a dollar symbol and a type that does not need to be specified in advance.

 PHP has hundreds of base functions and thousands more from extensions.

 PHP supports true anonymous functions as of version 5.3.

 Anonymous functions, also known as closures, allow the creation of functions that have no specified name.

 $greet = function($name)

 The PHP language is an OOP – Object-Oriented programming.

-You can see a simple demo example on online tool created by with an simple example.
+You can see a simple demo example on an online tool created with a simple example.